hrejali/EpilepsyHistology/README.md

 # EpilepsyHistology ( In Development )

-1) The purpose of the tools found in this repository is to provide a way to sampl   An error occurred while sending the request.e cortical laminae in 2D images (Histology) by creating a coordinate system for individual slides.
+1) The purpose of the tools found in this repository is to provide a way to sample cortical laminae in 2D images (Histology) by creating a coordinate system for individual slides.

 2) Provide a tool that allows alignment of 1D profiles across multiple subjects and slides, to a common reference, obtained from coordinate system - this helps reduce the inherent anatomical variability from one are of the cortex from another.